Inventory Management

 How beginning inventory works for businesses with inventory across multiple locations

-These two versions of beginning inventory can help your business do everything from file taxes to forecast demand more accurately.
+These two versions of beginning inventory can help your business do everything from filing taxes to forecasting demand more accurately.

 How inventory management software can help you calculate beginning inventory

-An inventory app can help your business get organized for good, all while allowing you to track your cost of goods sold and how your inventory levels have fluctuated from one accounting period to the next.
-Plus, the right inventory software can help you track inventory across many locations, allowing even the largest of businesses to stay on top of their beginning and ending inventories.
+An inventory app can help your business get organized for good while allowing you to track your cost of goods sold and how your inventory levels have fluctuated from one accounting period to the next.
+Plus, the right inventory software can help you track inventory across many locations, allowing even the largest businesses to stay on top of their beginning and ending inventories.

 About Sortly